jeffmahoney/oauth2-clientd/README.md

 oauth2-clientd exports tokens in two ways:

+The following options can be used to start up an HTTP listener on the specified UNIX socket.
+If the socket exists it will be removed and replaced.

     $ oauth2-clientd -s /path/to/socket /path/to/authfile

-... will start up an HTTP listener on the specified UNIX socket.
-If the socket exists, it be will removed and replaced.
 Your MUA can be configured to retreive the access token with a simple command:

     $ curl --unix-socket /path/to/socket http://localhost

+If your client requires a plaintext file, the following command will write out such a file each time the token is refreshed:

     $ oauth2-clientd -f /path/to/file /path/to/authfile

-... will write the access token to the specified file each time it is refreshed.

 Both options can be used at the same time but each can only be specified once.